eth-cscs/sarus/doc/config/ssh-hook.rst

 .. literalinclude:: /config/hook_examples/07-ssh-hook.json
    :language: json

-The poststop functionality is especially valuable in cases where the hook does not actively join the PID namespace of the container.
-In its absence, the termination of the container would not result in the termination of the Dropbear daemon, leading to the persistence of the daemon even after the container has been stopped.
+The poststop functionality is especially valuable in cases where the container does not have a private PID namespace.
+In the absence of poststop actions, the termination of the container would not result in the termination of the Dropbear daemon, leading to the persistence of the daemon even after the container has been stopped.
 This persistence can cause issues like port conflicts, as the daemon may still be listening on a port that is required by a new container attempting to start.